edward70/lua-openai/README.md

 if type(res) == "table" and res.tool_call then
   -- The tool_call object has the following fields:
+  --   tool_call.type --> "function" or some other tool
+  --   tool_call.id
+  --   tool_call.call_id
   --   tool_call.name --> name of function to be called
   --   tool_call.arguments --> A string in JSON format that should match the parameter specification -- Note that res may also include a content field if the LLM produced a textual output as well